The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Research Questions and Hypotheses

 \begin{enumerate} \item[\textbf{H2.1:}] the degree of influence over the generated text, as realized by different interaction methods, affects the sense of control, and \item[\textbf{H2.2:}] the degree of influence over the generated text affects the sense of leadership. \end{enumerate}

-Recent studies have found that usability and user experience do not depend on the quality of personalization and adaptation for fine-tuned AI systems \cite{vaccaro_illusion_2018}.
-Even non-adaptive systems are deemed adaptive and personalized if they are introduced as such \cite{kosch_placebo_2022}.
-If this holds for personalized LLMs, merely labeling the AI as personalized (i.e., \textit{pseudo-personalization}) should yield comparable effects on the sense of ownership.
-We hypothesize that
+Third, we investigate how AI personalization affects this process.
+Here, personalization refers to the customization of the AI model using fine-tuning to suit an individual user's specific preferences and writing style.
+We explicitly investigate the case of \textit{personalized} text generation because, in this case, the lines between the AI model and the user blur.
+However, recent studies have found that usability and user experience do not depend on the quality of personalization and adaptation for fine-tuned AI systems \cite{vaccaro_illusion_2018}.
+Even non-adaptive systems are deemed adaptive and personalized if introduced as such \cite{kosch_placebo_2022}.
+If this holds for personalized LLMs, merely labeling the AI as personalized (i.e., \textit{placebo-personalization}) should yield comparable effects on the sense of ownership.